 When you park your vehicle and open the driver's door, you'll hear a chime reminding you to remove your key from the ignition and take it with you.
 Always do this.

-Your ignition and transmission will be locked.
+If you have a manual transmission, your steering wheel will be locked, and so will your ignition.
+If you have an automatic transmission, your ignition and transmission will be locked.
 Also remember to lock the doors.